project-oak/oak/experimental/oak_baremetal_simple_io/README.md

 The current implementation assumes an identity mapping for the memory so that guest-phsyical and guest-virtual addresses are the same.

-An additional 32-bit I/O port is used for each channel to specify the length of each message.
+An additional pre-agreed 32-bit I/O port is used for each channel to specify the length of each message.

 For the output channel, writing to the length I/O port will act as a doorbell to notify the host that a new message is available.
 It is assumed that the VMM